Facct22guide/Facct22guide.github.io/volunteers.md

 * Where in the world: Where you are from and where you are accessing the virtual conference?
 * Collective Reading List: What have you been reading?
 What papers, reports, or articles have been helpful in guiding your work?
 This is a place to collectively build a reading list or syllabus.
 * Jargon Central: What does that word mean?
 What does that acronym stand for?
 How can we think about the language we use during the conference?
 This is a space to identify Jargon, ask for help or break down terminology with other attendees.
-* Factually Inaccurate Cafe: A social space for all attendees to get to know each other.
+* Hallway conversations: A social space for all attendees to get to know each other.